Quality Inference in Federated Learning with Secure Aggregation: Related Work

 \subsection{Privacy Attacks}

 There are several indirect threats against FL models.
-These could be categorized into model inference \cite{fredrikson2015model}, membership inference \cite{shokri2017membership}, parameter inference \cite{tramer2016stealing}, and property inference \cite{ganju2018property,melis2019exploiting}.
+These could be categorized into model inference \cite{fredrikson2015model}, membership inference \cite{shokri2017membership}, parameter inference \cite{tramer2016stealing}, and property inference \cite{melis2019exploiting}.
 QI could be considered as an instance of the last.
 Source inference \cite{hu2021source} is also such an attack, which could tie the extracted information to specific participants of FL.
-However, it does not assume \emph{SA} is in place.
+However, it does not work with \emph{SA}.
 Another property inference attack is the quantity composition attack \cite{wang_eavesdrop_2019}, which aims at inferring the proportion of training labels among the participants in FL.
 This attack is successful even under \emph{SA} protocols or DP.
-In contrast to our work the paper focuses on inferring the different distributions of the non-IID datasets, while we aim to recover the relative quality information on IID datasets.
+In contrast to our work, the paper focuses on inferring the distributions of the non-IID datasets while we aim to recover the relative quality information on IID datasets.
 Finally, \cite{wang2019beyond} also attempts to explore user-level privacy leakage within FL.
 Similarly to our work, the attack defines client-dependent properties, which then can be used to distinguish the clients from one another.
-Authors assume an active malicious server utilizing a computationally heavy GAN for the attack, which is the exact opposite of our honest-but-curious setup with limited computational power.
+The authors assume an active malicious server utilizing a computationally heavy GAN for the attack, which is the exact opposite of our honest-but-curious setup with limited computational power.